johnjomin/OneVote/README.md

 ## How to stop double votes

-Here's how we avoid double-votes and race conditions:
+Here's how to avoid double-votes and race conditions:

 - Database has a unique rule: one user ID per poll ie (pollId, userUuid)
 - Votes are saved inside a transaction (safe block).
-- If someone tries to sneak in a second vote -> we return 409 Conflict (“you already voted”).
+- If someone tries to sneak in a second vote -> return 409 Conflict (“you already voted”).

 **In plain English:** If two people with the same user ID try to vote at exactly the same time, the database will only let one vote through.
 The second person gets a "you already voted" message.